Postgraduate Diploma in Journalism and Digital Communications

 Course Details

-The Postgraduate Diploma in Journalism and Media Communications programme comprises 12 modules.
-Shorthand is available as an extra elective for no credit.
-Students who complete the Postgraduate Diploma may progress onto the MA in Journalism and Media Communications.
+The Postgraduate Diploma in Journalism and Media Communications programme comprises 10 modules.
+Students who complete the Postgraduate Diploma may progress to the MA in Journalism and Digital Communications.

 Core Subjects